scnwwu/vscode-sas-extension/README.md

 ## License

-This project is under MIT License.
+This project is under Apache 2.0 license.